sara-nl/irods-msi-persistent-id/README.md

  * `IRODS/SERVER_PORT`
  * `HS_ADMIN`

+(the default profile is predefined in the [handle submodule](https://github.com/sara-nl/surfsara-handle-client-cpp/blob/master/doc/default_profile.json) )

 2. `irods_pid.json.02_custom_profile`
   This example configuration includes a template for a custom handle profile.
   The fields of the profile can be configured as desired.